 Praise is one of the most powerful tools for managing disruptive behavior.
-Take responsibility to inject much-needed positive energy into your relationship with your child or teen.
-It’s likely that this relationship has been almost 100% negative, yes?
+Make an effort to inject as much positive energy into your relationship with your child or teen.
+It’s likely that this relationship has been close to 100% negative, yes?

 Set limits – “Consistent limit setting and predictable responses from parents help give children a sense of stability and security.
 Children and teens who feel a sense of security regarding the limits of their environment have less need to constantly test it.”
 (Webster-Stratton and Hancock)

 More praise – ‘Catch’ them doing something good.
 Offer praise and make it sound genuine even if they respond in anger, then let it drop.
-Spend as much time praising as disciplining!
-And don’t expect thanks, it’s not about you.
+Caution: don’t expect thanks or joy from your child once they’re praised; it’s not about you.

 Active ignoring – This works for best with children between the ages of 2 and 12.
 It involves purposefully withdrawing your attention away from your child when they are misbehaving, such as in a temper tantrum, or when whining or sulking, or when making continuous demands or loud complaints, etc. Pretend you don’t care and even turn your back if possible.
 Give attention only after the behavior is over.

-Surprise rewards – Reward appropriate behavior with something they already like (that is acceptable to you).
+Unexpected rewards – Occasionally reward appropriate behavior with something they like.
 They are more likely to do a desired behavior if they expect something they want and aren’t sure when it will be offered.

 “Why should I have to do this when it’s my kid’s responsibility to behave?”

 It’s your responsibility as a parent to do what you can to help your child be successful.
 ODD is a genuine disability that negatively affects their life and future.
-I’ve seen highly intelligent ODD kids experience academic failure, or enough suspensions and expulsions to hold them back a grade, a can’t-win-for-losing consequence that worsens their behavior.
-Wouldn’t this suck?
+I’ve seen highly intelligent ODD kids experience academic failure or enough suspensions and expulsions to hold them back a grade.
+This is a can’t-win-for-losing path sucks, doesn’t it?

-Warning, once you start consistent enforcement, things get worse at first – Defiant behavior tends to increase once your family system is changing.
+Warning, once you start consistent enforcement, things get worse at first – Defiant behavior will increase once your family system is changing.
 This as a good sign—you are regaining your authority!
-Your child’s backlash is a common human psychological response, and it’s called an “extinction burst.” (see diagram below) As parents change their approach to handling inappropriate behavior, the child becomes more defiant to test their resolve.
+Your child’s backlash is a common human psychological response, and it’s called an “extinction burst,” see diagram below.
+As parents change their approach to handling inappropriate behavior, the child becomes more defiant to test their resolve.
 View this as predictable and plan ahead.
-It won’t last and they will begin to comply with this one rule.
+It won’t last, and they will eventually comply with this one rule.
 They then find another rule to defy and ramp up their defiance.
-As you enforce it, they back off again, and the pattern continues until it’s just not worth it to defy rules anymore.
+As you enforce it, they back off again, and the pattern continues until it’s just not worth it to defy these particular rules anymore.

 –From “Behavioral Interventions for Children with ADHD,” by Daniel T. Moore, Ph.D., © 2001, http://www.yourfamilyclinic.com/shareware/addbehavior.html .
 The author requests a $2 donation through PayPal to distribute his article or receive printed copies.